Mental health services

 Your family doctor is usually the first person to approach in relation to mental health concerns.
 Many people go to their family doctor (GP) with mental health problems such as depression or anxiety.
-In some cases, the GP may refer the person to a mental health professional such as a psychiatrist, clinical psychologist or addiction counsellor.
+In some cases, the GP may refer you to a mental health professional such as a psychiatrist, clinical psychologist or addiction counsellor.

 The Health Service Executive (HSE) provides a range of community-based mental health services.
 The mental health team normally includes a consultant psychiatrist, registrar in psychiatry, and nurses.
 In many areas, the services of an addiction counsellor, psychologist, social worker and occupational therapist are available.

-Most people who have mental health problems are treated without going to hospital or go to hospital for treatment by choice.
+Most people who have mental health problems are treated without going to hospital or may go to hospital for treatment by choice.
 If you are admitted by choice you are known as a voluntary patient.

 For more information see our document on admission to a psychiatric hospital.

-High-support group home: This is a residential home for people who do not need to be in hospital and who can live in the community but who require 24-hour nursing care and support for a variety of reasons.
+High-support group home: This is a home for people who do not need to be in hospital and who can live in the community but who require 24-hour nursing care and support for a variety of reasons.
 Some people may spend a period of time in a high support residence and then move on into a medium or low support residence.

-Medium-support group home: This is a residential home for people who are fairly independent in most areas of their everyday living skills but who require some assistance or support in certain areas, for example, managing finances or cooking skills.
+Medium-support group home: This is a home for people who are fairly independent in most areas of their everyday living skills but who require some assistance or support in certain areas, for example, managing finances or cooking skills.
 For this reason, the home is staffed, usually by day only, by either a nurse or a trained care staff.

-Low-support group home: These residential units are for individuals who are independent in most if not all areas of their everyday living skills.
+Low-support group home: These residential units are for individuals who are independent in most, if not all, areas of their everyday living skills.
 The overall upkeep and management of the group home is co-ordinated by the hospital management.
 The residents may have a community psychiatric nurse or supervisor who will check on them as required.